There are five fundamental values required to maintain a democracy:

 The preservation and support of our National Forests and Wilderness areas is more important now than ever before because we are making a lot more people but no more of these spectacular areas.

 Health care for all Americans is a goal that will improve the entire medical system.
 Eventually this system is going to have to be managed in order to bring costs under control.
 Health care costs are now approaching 18% of our gross national product.
-People go into business and invest in the stock market to make money.
+People go into the health insurance business and invest in such stocks in the market to make money.